razziel89/mealie-addons/README.md

 - `PANDOC_FLAGS`:
   Additional flags that shall be passed to [pandoc].
-  This environment variable has no effect for markdown output.
   This environment variable is optional and defaults to the empty string.
   It allows for customisation of the generated files.
   The value of the environment variable is split into individual arguments at